Neo-Nazi convicted of murder of German regional governor | DW | 28.01.2021

 Lübcke had become a hate-figure for the far-right following a speech in 2015 defending the decision to take in refugees from the Syrian war.
 But, as the governor's family complained during their plea as co-plaintiffs, he had been left unprotected by the intelligence agencies.
 He was shot dead on the porch of his home in June 2019.

-Stephan E. had testified that his accomplice, Markus H., was present at the murder scene, and had made sarcastic remarks to the victim before E. fired the deadly shot.
+Stephan E. had testified that Markus H., was present at the murder scene, and had made sarcastic remarks to the victim before E. fired the deadly shot.

 But, though both the prosecution and Lübcke's family considered this version of events true, the defendant's testimony has been marred by contradictory accounts of the murder he gave earlier in the trial and on his arrest.
 At one point, he was apparently incited by a previous defense attorney to testify that Markus H. had pulled the trigger in a tussle with Lübcke.